alan7383/playify/README.md

 ## (ﾉ◕ヮ◕)ﾉ Privacy & Data

 * **Self-hosted**: All logs are local to your machine.
 No telemetry is sent.
-* **Public bot**: Minimal error logs are stored for debugging purposes only.
-No user data or analytics are collected.

 <a id="contributing--support"></a>
 ## (ง＾◡＾)ง Contributing & Support